Should you learn Japanese or Korean language?

 For example, the Korean alphabet ‘ㄱ’ (pronounced like ‘g’ in ‘again’) and ‘ㄲ’ (pronounced like ‘g’ in ‘gang’) have a very slight disparity in articulation.
 But it makes an enormous difference to the word’s meaning.

-In terms of pronunciation, speaking Japanese is more effortless than Korean.
+In terms of pronunciation, speaking Japanese is more effortless than speaking Korean.
 Only five distinct vowels and a handful of very simple consonants are required to pronounce every word in Japanese.

 Japanese is also wholly phonetic.
 So, you can write any word or sentence if you know at least one of the Kana syllabaries.